Anonomit/SemVer/README.md

 ```

 # Installation

+Install as you would with any other addon.

+For developers:
-Include the SemVer folder in whatever addon you want (for example on a libs/ folder).
-Make sure the toc file includes SemVer.xml.
-Then write this in any lua file where you want to use it:
+You can include SemVer as a library in whatever addon you want (for example in a libs/ folder).
+Make sure the toc file includes SemVer.xml or SemVer.lua.
+LibStub is a required library, so be sure to include that too (if it isn't already).

+Write this in any lua file where you want to use it:

 ``` lua
 local v = LibStub"SemVer"